The first AKRA mass map reconstruction from HSC Y1 data

+\acknowledgments We sincerely thank the anonymous referee for the constructive comments and suggestions.
 This work was supported by the National Key R\&D Program of China (2023YFA1607800, 2023YFA1607801, 2020YFC2201602, 2022YFF0503403), the China Manned Space Project (\#CMS-CSST-2021-A02), China Manned Space Program (\#CMS-CSST-2025-A03), and the Fundamental Research Funds for the Central Universities.
 YS acknowledges the support from NSFC Grant No. 12503004.
 JY acknowledges the support from NSFC grant No. 12203084 and No. 12573006.
 This work made use of the Gravity Supercomputer at the Department of Astronomy, Shanghai Jiao Tong University.
 The results in this paper have been derived using the following packages: Numpy \cite{numpy}, Scipy \cite{SciPy}, \texttt{HEALPix} \cite{healpix}, IPython \cite{ipython} and CCL \cite{pyccl}.